A BRIEF HISTORY OF NEWPORT AMATEUR RADIO SOCIETY. by Ross GW3NWS

 The original Newport Radio Society was probably founded in 1913.
 This society met at Stelvio on Bassaleg Road Newport, the then home of Captain C H Bailey who held the very early call sign BHX.

 Documentary evidence of this can be found in Wireless World Volume II.
 No 13.
-April 1914.
+April 1914, page 48.

 This fact probably makes the Newport Wireless Society the oldest in Wales if not the UK!
 Since then Stelvio has had a very chequered history indeed and as a grade 2 listed building it was illegally demolished by a property developer.